nc787787/Homework1/README.md

 Must be run in visual studio

 ### New Features

-Updated code to make better use of OOP
+Updated to make better use of OOP

 Added Class Diagrams